imagekit-developer/imagekit-go/README.md

 ```

 ### 2. Using full image URL
 This method allows you to add transformation parameters to an absolute URL.
-For example, if you have configured a custom CNAME and have absolute asset URLs in your database or CMS, you will often need this.
+For example, if you have configured a custom CNAME and have absolute file URLs in your database or CMS, you will often need this.

 ```
 import (